 The Legacy Foundation has provided grants to River Fund to be used for a wide variety of assistance programs that include temporary housing, certain healthcare related financial help (prescriptions, office co-pays, etc.), clothing, food, sudden loss of life, relocation intervention for the welfare and safety of individuals and families and a myriad of unique situations that most people cannot imagine.
 Legacy Foundation stipulates that River Fund staff exercise “best judgment practices” in determining the need and eligibility of individuals and families receiving assistance through this program.

 The River Fund "Cancer Connection" Fund began in March of 2015 when the Laughlin Chamber of Commerce decided to do a fund raiser to help River Fund finance certain services for eligible cancer patients and their families in time of need.
-What is now earmarked as the "Connie Davis 5K Walk for Cancer" is held at Pyramid Park in Laughlin, Nevada.
+What is now earmarked as the "Connie Davis 5K Walk for Cancer" is held annually at Pyramid Park in Laughlin, Nevada.

 Community Assistance Relief Efforts (C.A.R.E.) grants evolved from a board members idea and was further developed by the Grants Committee.
 Funding assistance will be considered for direct service needs such as food, clothing, shelter, special requests, etc., which are consistent with the River Fund mission.
 These funds are disbursed to organizations requesting support in emergency situations and prior to the winter holidays with board approval.